 In combination, these benefits are expected to result in a much lower 10 year failure rate, and a longevity of approximately 20 years for 80% of the implants.
 This represents a significant improvement over current TAR designs.

 An additional aspect of this invention is the use of improved materials that are expected to perform better and have even longer life expectancy than materials being used today.
 These composite materials are carbon fiber reinforced polyetheretherketone (CFR PEEK), which have mechanical characteristics similar to bone, have a lower wear rate, are not affected by sterilization, and are already FDA approved.
 This material would have a modulus of elasticity very similar to that of the surrounding bone, which we believe would significantly increase the lifespan of this TAR.

-This technology is provisional patent pending with potentially worldwide PCT patent rights and is available for licensing/partnering opportunities.
+This technology is the subject of Issued Patent No. 10,568,743, has a pending application in Europe, and is available for licensing/partnering opportunities.

 Inquire about this technology >